 Nettles are usually a wildcrafted herb, but don't let that stop you.
 Once you see how useful they are, you will want to plant them in your own garden.

-I like to plant them in a location where they will be free to reseed themselves, so don't plan on moving your crop anywhere, and you will have a lifetime of this nutritive herb.
+Plant them in a location where they will be free to reseed themselves, and you will have a lifetime of this nutritive herb.
 Buy your nettle seeds online or harvest your own seeds in the late summer and fall.

 Nettle, Stinging Nettles